There exists a wide number of welding processes, ranging from simple processes to newer, high-tech processes.

 Straight T-beams and panels with induction preheating

 There have been several new product developments within the past years to use induction preheating to optimize the circumstances for fillet welding.
 Pemamek’s induction preheating is monitored by an in-house developed control system.

 According to Tervolin, induction preheating is mainly used in MAG and tandem-MAG processes for T-beam welding and stiffener welding.
-In stiffener welding the panel, and in T-beam welding the flange, is being preheated from underneath to compensate angular deformations.
-During the welding process of T-beam, induction is also preheating the web on both sides to compensate the longitudinal bending of the T-beam, allowing it to maintain straight.
+In stiffener welding, the panel, and in T-beam welding the flange, is being preheated from underneath to compensate for angular deformations.
+During the welding process of the T-beam, induction is also preheating the web on both sides to compensate for the longitudinal bending of the T-beam, allowing it to maintain straight.